mattfaltyn/Illiquid-Supply-Floor/README.md

 # Illiquid Supply Floor (ISF)

-Model of Glassnode's illiquid supply data with Plan B's traditional Stock-to-Flow (S2F) model, creating a price floor based on Bitcoin's real-time scarcity:
+Chart of the Illiquid Supply Floor (ISF) model (in collaboration with [Will Clemente](https://twitter.com/WClementeIII)) with Plan B's traditional Stock-to-Flow (S2F) model.
+In combination with one another, these models serve as interesting price bands with ISF serving as a floor and S2F serving as a ceiling.

 - Blue: S2F
 - Maroon: Market